shan-emacs/emacs-packages-mirrors/gnu/modus-vivendi-theme-readme.txt

 dark text is cast on a light backdrop (Modus Operandi) and another where light text is displayed against a dark background (Modus Vivendi).

+The themes are *highly customisable* and can be made to look much different than their default austere aesthetic.
+Make sure to read the section on the [[#h:d414ca47-6dce-4905-9f2e-de1465bf23bb][customisation options]].

+** Links with demo content
+   :PROPERTIES:
+   :CUSTOM_ID: h:3b1b8ad9-f08f-4329-b9ee-d817b610708f
+   :END:

+Check the [[https://gitlab.com/protesilaos/modus-themes/wikis/Screenshots][Wiki page with the screen shots]].
+There are lots of scenaria on display that draw attention to details and important aspects in the design of the themes.
+They also showcase the numerous customisation options.

-*Check the [[https://gitlab.com/protesilaos/modus-themes/wikis/Screenshots][Wiki page with the screen shots]].* Also note that I demo these themes in [[https://protesilaos.com/code-casts][my Emacs-related screen casts]] (though older videos contain earlier, "alpha" versions).
+Also note that I use these themes in [[https://protesilaos.com/code-casts][my Emacs-related screen casts]] (although older videos contain earlier, "alpha" versions).

 * Install and auto-load
   :PROPERTIES: